 Friends, 3 ½ cups of processed sugar IN ONE RECIPE is not moderation.

 Thinking about food priorities is something I teach in Grocery Budget Bootcamp.
-It will be different for every family and it will affect what your grocery budget looks like.
-There’s no right or wrong way, but you need to think about it to keep your budget on track.
-Learn more about the course HERE.
+It will be different for every family, and it will affect what your grocery budget looks like.
+Enrollment is currently closed, but you can check out my FREE Fight Inflation Workshop here.
+You’ll get access to three AMAZING video sessions focused on how to save money on food right now, despite rising grocery costs.

 - Sugar.
-As I said, I greatly reduced the amount of sugar in this recipe.
+As I said, this is a lower-sugar pumpkin cookies recipe.
 I also use Turbinado sugar instead of white table sugar.
 It is slightly less sweet and also slightly less processed.
+Coconut sugar would likely also work well.

-- Pumpkin Pie Spice.
-My recipe calls for a full TABLESPOON of homemade pumpkin pie spice.
+- Pumpkin pie spice.
+My recipe calls for a full TABLESPOON of Homemade Pumpkin Pie Spice.
 Seriously, don’t skimp on the spices.
-It gives you that delicious pumpkin flavor!
+It takes these delicious pumpkin pie spice cookies to the next level!

 - Cornstarch.
 Give thanks to Sally’s Baking Addiction for this tip.
 Adding cornstarch to your cookies gives them a light and fluffy cake-like texture.
 This is how these cookies taste like pie and cake at the same time!